HMS Sparrow (1796): HMS Sparrow

 In 1799 Sparrow was still on the Jamaica station and still under Wylie's command.
-On 30 March a party of seamen and marines from Trent stormed a five-gun battery overlooking a small bay about seven leagues northward of Cape Roxo, Puerto Rico.
+On 30 March a party of seamen and marines from Trent stormed a five-gun battery overlooking a small bay about seven leagues northward of Cabo Rojo, Puerto Rico.
 As the landing party destroyed the battery, boats from Trent captured a Spanish ship and schooner sheltering under the battery's guns.
 Their crews scuttled two other schooners in the bay.
 Sparrow was able to get into shallower water than Trent and so provided during the operation.
 British casualties were only three men wounded.